 Bacteria causing cutaneous abscesses are typically indigenous to the skin of the involved area.
-For abscesses on the trunk, extremities, axillae, or head and neck, the most common organisms are Staphylococcus aureus and streptococci.
-In recent years, methicillin-resistant S. aureus (MRSA) has become a more common cause.
+For abscesses on the trunk, extremities, axillae, or head and neck, the most common organisms are Staphylococcus aureus (with methicillin-resistant S. aureus [MRSA] being the most common in the US) and streptococci.

-Abscesses in the perineal (ie, inguinal, vaginal, buttock, perirectal) region contain organisms found in the stool, commonly anaerobes or a combination of aerobes and anaerobes.
-Carbuncles and furuncles are follicle-based cutaneous abscesses with characteristic features ( see Furuncles and Carbuncles).
+Abscesses in the perineal (ie, inguinal, vaginal, buttock, perirectal) region contain organisms found in the stool, commonly anaerobes or a combination of aerobes and anaerobes ( see Table: Classification of Common Pathogenic Bacteria Classification of Common Pathogenic Bacteria ).

 Cutaneous abscesses are painful, tender, indurated, and usually erythematous.
 They vary in size, typically 1 to 3 cm in length, but are sometimes much larger.
 Initially the swelling is firm; later, as the abscess points, the overlying skin becomes thin and feels fluctuant.
 The abscess may then spontaneously drain.
 Local cellulitis, lymphangitis, regional lymphadenopathy, fever, and leukocytosis are variable accompanying features.

-Diagnosis is usually obvious by examination.
+Diagnosis of cutaneous abscess is usually obvious by examination.
 Culture is recommended, primarily to identify MRSA.

-Conditions resembling simple cutaneous abscesses include hidradenitis suppurativa (see Hidradenitis Suppurativa) and ruptured epidermal cysts.
-Epidermal cysts (often incorrectly referred to as sebaceous cysts) rarely become infected; however, rupture releases keratin into the dermis, causing an exuberant inflammatory reaction sometimes clinically resembling infection.
-Culture of these ruptured cysts seldom reveals any bacteria.
-Perineal abscesses may represent cutaneous emergence of a deeper perirectal abscess or drainage resulting from Crohn disease via a fistulous tract.
+Conditions resembling simple cutaneous abscesses include hidradenitis suppurativa Hidradenitis Suppurativa Hidradenitis suppurativa is a chronic, scarring, acnelike inflammatory process that occurs in the axillae, groin, and around the nipples and anus.
+Diagnosis is by examination.
+Treatment depends... read more and ruptured epidermal cysts.
+Epidermal cysts Cutaneous Cysts Epidermal inclusion cysts are the most common cutaneous cysts.
+Milia are small epidermal inclusion cysts.
+Pilar cysts are usually on the scalp and may be familial.
+Benign cutaneous cysts are... read more (often incorrectly referred to as sebaceous cysts) rarely become infected; however, rupture releases keratin into the dermis, causing an exuberant inflammatory reaction sometimes clinically resembling infection.
+Culture of these ruptured cysts seldom reveals any pathogens.
+Perineal abscesses may represent cutaneous emergence of a deeper perirectal abscess or drainage resulting from Crohn disease Crohn Disease Crohn disease is a chronic transmural inflammatory bowel disease that usually affects the distal ileum and colon but may occur in any part of the gastrointestinal tract.
+Symptoms include diarrhea... read more via a fistulous tract.
 These other conditions are usually recognizable by history and rectal examination.

 Patients with large, extremely painful abscesses may benefit from IV sedation and analgesia during drainage.
 A single puncture with the tip of a scalpel is often sufficient to open the abscess.
-After the pus drains, the cavity should be bluntly probed with a gloved finger or curette to clear loculations and then irrigated with 0.9% saline solution.
-Some clinicians pack the cavity loosely with a gauze wick that is removed 24 to 48 h later.
+After the pus drains, the cavity should be bluntly probed with a gloved finger or curette to clear loculations.
+Irrigation with normal saline is optional.
+Packing the cavity loosely with a gauze wick reduces the dead space and prevents formation of a seroma.
+The wick is typically removed 24 to 48 hours later.
+However, recent data have not proved the effectiveness of routine irrigation or packing (1 Treatment references A cutaneous abscess is a localized collection of pus in the skin and may occur on any skin surface.
+Symptoms and signs are pain and a tender and firm or fluctuant swelling.
+Diagnosis is usually... read more , 2 Treatment references A cutaneous abscess is a localized collection of pus in the skin and may occur on any skin surface.
+Symptoms and signs are pain and a tender and firm or fluctuant swelling.
+Diagnosis is usually... read more ).
 Local heat and elevation may hasten resolution of inflammation.

-Pathogens reflect flora of the involved area (eg, S. aureus and streptococci in the trunk, axilla, head, and neck), but MRSA has become more common.
+Pathogens reflect flora of the involved area (eg, S. aureus and streptococci in the trunk, axilla, head, and neck), but methicillin-resistant S. aureus (MRSA) has become more common.

 Culture abscesses to identify MRSA.